andrewstellman/blazor-training/8-animal-matching-part-4.md

 Here's all of the code that you can copy and paste for the AnimalMatchingGame_Server project in Part 4, going full stack.
 Each slide in the training deck has a corresponding section in this page.

+The full code for this project can be found here: [AnimalMatchingGame_Server](https://github.com/andrewstellman/blazor-training/tree/main/Code/AnimalMatchingGame_Server)

 ## Add Swagger to your ASP.NET Core Blazor Server app

 ```c#